UptickNetwork/DID-docs/docs/wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-overview.md

 The Flutter plugin package helps in implementing code for a specific platform: Android/iOS/web.
 To know more about different types of packages and the plugins provided by Flutter, visit [the Flutter docs packages page](https://docs.flutter.dev/development/packages-and-plugins/developing-packages).

-:::info Uptick ID Wallet SDK and Uptick ID Wallet App
+:::info Privado ID Wallet SDK and Privado ID Wallet App

-The Uptick ID SDK is the software development kit that acts as a core functionality, the Wallet App is an application that has been built over this SDK.
+The Privado ID SDK is the software development kit that acts as a core functionality, the Wallet App is an application that has been built over this SDK.
 This Identity Wallet helps Integrators create identities for their wallets and authenticate these identities while interacting with Issuers and Verifiers.
-They can also use the Uptick ID Wallet SDK to build an Identity Wallet of their own or customize any pre-existing identity wallets using the features provided by the SDK.
+They can also use the Privado ID Wallet SDK to build an Identity Wallet of their own or customize any pre-existing identity wallets using the features provided by the SDK.

 :::

 :::note

-Please note that the iOS Simulator for testing the Uptick ID Wallet SDK application is still under maintenance and would be available to use soon.
+Please note that the iOS Simulator for testing the Privado ID Wallet SDK application is still under maintenance and would be available to use soon.

 :::